Prostate-specific antigen (PSA) is a protein produced by the prostate gland. Blood levels of PSA can be elevated in men with prostate cancer.

-- removal of the prostate,
+- Removal of the prostate

-- radioactive seed implantation (brachytherapy),
+- Radioactive seed implantation (brachytherapy)

 Each has its own set of side effects.
 For patients whose cancers develop resistance to hormone therapy, several new agents have received FDA approval over the past few years, including immunotherapy (vaccine) and drugs called abiraterone and enzalutamide.

 What does an elevated PSA mean after I’ve had prostate cancer in the past?

-© Copyright 1995-2013 The Cleveland Clinic Foundation.
+© Copyright 1995-2017 The Cleveland Clinic Foundation.
 All rights reserved.

 This information is provided by the Cleveland Clinic and is not intended to replace the medical advice of your doctor or health care provider.
 Please consult your health care provider for advice about a specific medical condition.
-This document was last reviewed on: 9/20/2013…#15282
+This document was last reviewed on: 10/25/2016…#15282